Showing posts with label rain. Show all posts

 I ask if anyone has found a keyless remote

-I was dreading telling hubby I had lost my keyless remote
+I was dreading telling Hubby I had lost my keyless remote

-Someone had turned it in, God was looking out for me.
+Someone had turned it in; God was looking out for me.

 The young woman behind the counter began by telling me about her episode of lost keys.

-Said she cranked her car (Keyless remote) but had to go back inside.
+She said she cranked her car (Using the Keyless remote) but had to go back inside.
 She forgot her key, got in her car, and left.
-She stopped for gas, filled her car, and went to crank it but it would not crank for she had no key.
-She had to call her husband and had to tell him to bring her the keyless remote.
+She stopped for gas, filled her car, and went to crank it, but it would not crank, for she had no key.
+She had to call her husband and tell him to bring her the keyless remote.

-Sometimes Technology is not so great!
+Sometimes, Technology is not so great!

-Stopped at Wendy’s in Athens for a hot bowl of chili, a chocolate frosty, and Coke.
+Stopped at Wendy's in Athens for a hot bowl of chili, a chocolate Frosty, and Coke.

-Arrived at about 3:45 PM at the East Lauderdale Quilt Show at Rogersville United Methodist Church.
+Arrived at about 3:45 P.M. at the East Lauderdale Quilt Show at Rogersville United Methodist Church.

 They were giving out awards and getting ready to close.

 What a day!
-Walked in the drizzling rain, with the wind whipping around the buildings while listening to our guide describe the art of five historic buildings in Huntsville.
+Walked in the drizzling rain, with the wind whipping around the buildings, while listening to our guide describe the art of five historic buildings in Huntsville.

-Had my picture taken with the group?
+I had my picture taken with the group?

 Lost my keyless remote in the Constitution Village Public Restroom.

 Did a little shopping in Madison, ate a late lunch in Athens, and saw a quilt display in Rogersville.
-I was home around 4:30 PM a little before hubby arrived home from work.
+I was home around 4:30 P.M., a little before Hubby arrived home from work.

 Thursday, August 23, 2018

-2018 Aug 6-8, Metro Streetcar Ride in Little Rock, Arkansas
+2018 Aug 6-8, Metro Streetcar Ride in Little Rock, Arkansas (3 days)

 Hubby and I had an enjoyable visit to Little Rock, Arkansas